Jayita11/Executive-Business-Sales-Analysis-and-Visualization/README.md

  ![Screenshot 2024-09-20 at 1 01 30 AM](https://github.com/user-attachments/assets/03a99627-b522-4a87-b419-0ff400dacce6)

 - **Insights:**
+West region generates the highest total profit of $109,880.

+East region follows with a total profit of $89,278.

+South region ranks third with a total profit of $48,995.

+Central region generates the lowest total profit of $39,706.

+These insights show that the West and East regions are the most profitable, while the South and Central regions generate lower profits.

 4.How can we identify the most recent order for each customer, along with their total order count?

 ![Query_4](https://github.com/user-attachments/assets/4a33fb3e-3909-4e8f-9ba1-d81df174bbad)